msh9/g_photos_takeout_metadata_merger/README.md

 ## Goals

 - Take standard image and video metadata, like creation time, that Google Photos stores separately and embed that data into the files.
+For everything else we export to a XMP sidecar.
 - Perform as much, if not all, processing in memory by streaming the archive contents
 - Only extract the base content files and their associated metadata
+- Extract each media file exactly once.
+This is achieved by hashing the content and storing in an in-memory dictionary.
+The dictionary is persisted between applications runs by saving to a gzipped JSON file.
+This should probably be replaced with something more robust like sqlite, etc.
+- Extract each media file in a 'YYYY/MM' folder structure.
+Takeout archives contain folders for each album, duplicating images for every different album they appear in.
+Beside deduplicating files we also collapse the export into a more standardized, date based, folder structure.